Bayern Munich vs. RB Leipzig: a brief history of the Bundesliga's most exciting new rivalry

 Watch: Bayern 0-3 Leipzig - Supercup highlights

-Although Leipzig's campaign didn't actually live up to expectations, seeing their two-year DFB Cup reign ended early and in a real battle to finish in the top four, they were again a nuisance for Bayern in the first league meeting of this season.
+Although Leipzig's campaign didn't actually live up to expectations, seeing their two-year DFB Cup reign ended early and in a real battle to finish in the top four, they were again a nuisance for Bayern in the first league meeting of the 2023/24 season.
 Loïs Openda and Castello Lukeba put the home side 2-0 up in double-quick time at the Red Bull Arena before Kane and Leroy Sané struck back in a game Thomas Tuchel described as "like a boxing match".

-Watch: Highlights of the most recent encounter in September 2023
+Watch: Highlights of the most recent encounter in February 2024

 The rivalry of the future?